Landport Inter Activ is the fresh new name for Landport Community Centre situated right in the heart of Portsmouth in the Charles Dickens Ward.

 Its mission is to help young people with physical and/or learning difficulties to find meaningful employment by providing structured work experience augmented by college studies and accreditation in subjects such as food hygiene, first aid etc. It is collaborating with Portsmouth City Council, Portsmouth College, the Department for Work and Pensions (DWP) and Job Centre Plus to build the enterprise with a growing number of delivery partners including The Weald and Downland Living Museum and PALS Society along with Game Over to deliver the work experience.

-Inter Activ will thus use Landport as a centre for providing some its work experience programmes and will operate the Game Over suite, PC Repair Shop and the many of the Inter Activ Café services.
+Inter Activ will thus use Landport as a centre for providing some its work experience programmes and will operate the Games Room, Repair Shop and many of the Café services.